Jean-Baptiste Chavannes

 Jean-Baptiste Chavannes (c.
 1748 – 23 February 1791) was a Dominican Creole abolitionist, and rebel soldier.
 He was a leader in a failed uprising against French colonial rule in the colony of Saint-Domingue in 1790.
 He was executed by French authorities in 1791.

 Biography

-He was the son of rich mulatto parents, and received a good education.
+He was the son of rich parents of mixed European and African ancestry, and received a good education.
 Chevannes joined the expedition commanded by Charles Henri Hector, Count of Estaing that was sent to assist the U.S. Continental Army in Haiti.
 He distinguished himself during the operations in Virginia and New York, and specially during the retreat from Savannah in December 1778.
 Once the independence of the American colonies had been accomplished, Chavannes returned to Saint-Domingue.